JialeCao001/SipMask/README.md

 ## SipMask-benchmark (image instance segmentation)
 - This project is built on the official implementation of [FCOS](https://github.com/tianzhi0549/FCOS), which is based on [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark).
-- high-quality version is provided.
+- High-quality version is provided.
 - Please use [SipMask-benchmark](SipMask-benchmark/) and refer to [INSTALL.md](SipMask-benchmark/INSTALL.md) for installation.
-- I use pytorch1.1.0 and cuda9.0/10.0.
+- PyTorch1.1.0 and cuda9.0/10.0 are used by me.

 #####  Train with multiple GPUs